What is self-insurance?

 Life insurance is designed to provide your loved ones with a financial cushion should you pass away, but a traditional life insurance policy may not be the right choice for everyone.
 Some people choose to self-insure for their life insurance, setting aside money throughout their life that will be left to their loved ones.

 There are a lot of factors to consider when it comes to your life insurance, whether you choose to self-insure or purchase a traditional policy.
-You may want to make sure you save up enough to cover your funeral expenses, replace your salary for your loved ones, pay off debts or leave behind a financial gift.
+The amount of money you’ll want to leave behind will vary based on your family’s situation.
+A few things to consider are whether you are the primary source of income in your household, if you care for someone with a disability, and the amount of debt you owe.
+You’ll want to ensure you save up enough to cover your funeral expenses, replace your salary for your loved ones, pay off debts or leave behind a financial gift.

 Advantages and disadvantages of self-insurance

-Generally, a self-insurance plan is best for those with a large pool of readily available assets and minimal risk.
-For example, small businesses with very few employees and significant savings may choose to establish a self-insurance group for their health benefits.
+Generally, a self-insurance plan is best for those with a large pool of readily available assets and exposure to minimal risk.
+For example, an individual who has significant savings and no debt may choose self-insurance if paying high premiums to insure against the possibility of an unlikely, costly event doesn’t appeal to them.
 Or a family with a second home may choose to self-insure the second residence, knowing it could sit vacant while they save up for necessary repairs.

-As with other most financial decisions, self-insuring has advantages and disadvantages.
+As with most financial decisions, self-insurance has advantages and disadvantages.

 Advantages of self-insurance